Chart Color Schemes

 Rostrevor shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Rostrevor's educational attainment is notably high.
-Among residents aged 15 and above, 38.5% have university qualifications, surpassing South Australia's (SA) average of 25.7% and the Greater Adelaide area's average of 28.9%.
-The most prevalent qualification is bachelor degrees at 24.9%, followed by postgraduate qualifications at 10.3% and graduate diplomas at 3.3%.
-Vocational credentials are also prominent, with 25.7% of residents holding such qualifications, including advanced diplomas (10.3%) and certificates (15.4%).
+Educational attainment in Rostrevor is notably high, with 38.5% of residents aged 15 and above holding university qualifications as of the latest data.
+This compares to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
+Bachelor degrees are most prevalent at 24.9%, followed by postgraduate qualifications at 10.3% and graduate diplomas at 3.3%.
+Vocational credentials are also prominent, with 25.7% of residents aged 15 and above holding such qualifications, including advanced diplomas (10.3%) and certificates (15.4%).

 Frequently Asked Questions - Education